This article may contain compensated links. Learn more in our disclaimer.

 So, if you have, I would always recommend you to wash the rest of your clothes in bathtub instead.
 In my opinion, it’s the best way to hand wash clothes.
 In the sink there is just no enough space to fully submerge something more than a couple of t-shirts.
 Another option is to do the laundry in the shower.

 You’ll find some more tips here on WikiHow.

 6. Travel With a Travel Sink Plug (stopper)

 If you know you’ll be hand washing your clothes more than once in a while, bring your own travel sink plug.

-Otherwise – you’ll be fine doing that with running water.
+Otherwise – mostly you’ll be fine also with running water.

 7. Add Washing Line to Your Travel Laundry Kit

 Especially if you are a couple or family.

 If you are traveling alone, you can dry your clothes on anything, on a chair for instance.
 But if there are more of you, and if you’ll be having more clothes, there simply won’t be enough space.
 That’s why it’s a good idea to pack a travel clothesline with you.